hortonworks/cloudbreak/docs/shell.md

 ./gradlew clean build
 ```

+> **Note**
-_Note: In case you use the hosted version of Cloudbreak you should use the `latest-release.sh` to get the right version of the CLI._
+> In case you use the hosted version of Cloudbreak you should use the `latest-release.sh` to get the right version of the CLI.

 **Start Cloudbreak-shell from the built source**